 Continuing from the characters set up in Dead White, M.K.
 Coker gives us a multi-dimensional story about families in transition.
 People grow and move away but there are always things that bring them back home, whether it’s an ill parent or returning to somewhere that feels safe.
 Karen and Adam are similar in that respect, having moved away for promising careers only to find themselves back in their hometowns at this stage of life.
 Not knowing what else to do, Marek returned to the place he grew up in and is still struggling to find his place in the world after losing his wife and unborn son.
 He’s also trying to figure out what’s best for his daughter, Becca.
 All of that is complicated when his former mother-in-law drops in for an unannounced visit.
 She abandoned her daughter at a young age and Marek treats her very frostily when she tries to inject herself into their lives.
 Who can blame him?
 However, she has her own reasons for doing this.

 The mystery is good and kept me guessing.
 I really didn’t figure it out until the very end, about the same time Karen puts it all together.
 The town is an interesting setting with many people familiar to those who live in small, rural towns.
-It seems like there are many possible suspects, from the anti-social neighbors to people at the school who might have had secrets they didn’t want divulged.
+It seems like there are many possible suspects, from the anti-social neighbors to people at the school who might have had secrets they didn’t want to be divulged.

 There is also growth here for the characters.
 Karen grows in her resolve about her life circumstances.
 Marek and his half-brother Arne (Karen’s father) are still at odds, but there’s a growing sense of family there due to Becca.
 All of this propels the characters forward as the murder investigation is going on.
 It has a good feel, rather than the investigation consuming their lives, they have to find the balance in dealing with what life is throwing at them while the investigation proceeds.